Haivision/srt/docs/API/API-socket-options.md

 `srt_accept` (for a connected socket with that stream ID).
 You usually use SET on the socket used for `srt_connect`, and GET on the socket retrieved from `srt_accept`.
 This string can be used completely free-form.
-However, it's highly recommended to follow the [SRT Access Control guidlines](../AccessControl.md).
+However, it's highly recommended to follow the [SRT Access Control (Stream ID) Guidlines](../features/access-control.md).

 - As this uses internally the `std::string` type, there are additional functions for it in the legacy/C++ API (udt.h): `srt::setstreamid` and `srt::getstreamid`.